June 22, 2026No Comments

 When Should You Remortgage UK?
 Timing, Tips and What to Watch For (2026)

-Last updated: 16 April 2026
+Last updated: 9 June 2026

 Knowing when to remortgage UK is one of the most valuable financial moves you can make as a homeowner.
 Get it right and you could save thousands over the life of your deal.
 Get it wrong and you risk haemorrhaging money to your lender's standard variable rate while you scramble to sort a new deal.
 A surprising number of homeowners either leave it too late or jump too early and pay penalties they did not need to.
 Several of us on the CoolCuration team have remortgaged in the last couple of years, so this guide draws on real experience alongside verified market data.

 Important: This article is for informational purposes only and does not constitute financial or mortgage advice.
 CoolCuration is not authorised by the Financial Conduct Authority and does not provide regulated mortgage advice.
 Always consult a qualified mortgage adviser before making decisions about your mortgage.
-Your home may be repossessed if you do not keep up repayments.
-Some links in this post are referral links, which means we may earn a small commission at no extra cost to you.
+Your home may be repossessed if you do not keep up repayments on your mortgage.

 Read more